lucky17112000/assingment-3/README.md

 ## Notes

 - All queries assume proper foreign key relationships between tables
-- The `USING` clause is used where column names are identical across joined tables
+- The `using` clause is used where column names are identical across joined tables
-- Queries are ordered from basic to advanced SQL concepts
+- Queries are ordered from basic to advanced sql concepts